segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 ### **Conversion Tracking and Adwords Conversions**

-Firebase is now Google's recommended method for reporting conversions to Adwords!
-To do so, simply track the conversion events as you normally would with Segment and Segment will send them through to Firebase.
+Firebase is Google's recommended method for reporting conversions to Adwords.
+To use Firebase, track the conversion events as you normally would with Segment and Segment will send them through to Firebase.

 ### Troubleshooting